Stop Sign

 I don’t speak another language.
 I’ve traveled to 50+ countries.
 I’ve been able to communicate in all of them.
-English is the language of the world and you can normally find SOMEONE in a village, town, or city that knows a little bit of English.
+English is the language of the world, and you can normally find SOMEONE in a village, town, or city who knows a little bit of English.
 Granted, not everyone will know it, so when you come across someone staring at you blankly, then try to move on and ask someone else.

-Before you send your hate comments, please note, I’m not saying that you shouldn’t learn another language.
+Before you send your hate comments, please note that I’m not saying that you shouldn’t learn another language.
 The fact that I only know English is one of my very few regrets in life.
 I wish I would have studied a language when I was younger.
 However, I am determined to learn one before I leave this world.
-All I’m saying is that if you only speak English, don’t let that be an excuse to why you can’t go somewhere.
+All I’m saying is that if you only speak English, don’t let that be an excuse for why you can’t go somewhere.
 I hate excuses; recognize them for what they are…evil.

 When you do find that English speaker who knows a ‘little bit’ of English, here are some tips you may want to use to ease their understanding and make the conversation a success: